← All beaches & hotels

 Low Risk 1 / 5

-Anaehoomalu Bay — universally called A-Bay — is one of the cleanest and safest beaches on the Big Island.
+Anaehoomalu Bay — universally called A-Bay — is one of the cleanest and calmest beaches on the Big Island.
 Located on the dry Kohala Coast near Waikoloa, the beach benefits from minimal rainfall and almost no agricultural or urban runoff.
 The natural reef that partially encloses the bay protects swimmers from open-ocean swells while allowing good water circulation.

 The surrounding landscape is ancient lava field — there are no streams, no farmland, and no significant runoff sources that typically cause bacteria spikes at other Hawaiian beaches.
 DOH monitoring data shows that A-Bay consistently maintains excellent water quality, with bacteria violations being extremely rare.